spyrosoft/lambda-lang/README.md

 * When enormous implementation decisions change, run the upgrade utility on your code
     * Walk through step by step as it makes recommendations for upgrading your code
     * Alternatively, run the utility on auto first to see if everything upgrades seamlessly and all of your tests pass (You do have tests, right?)

+## Learning

+All packages are required to have a koans style walkthrough (with answers separately) demonstrating how to use the package.
+This will encourage programmers to implement best practices off the bat.
+Ideally pitfalls will be included as well.

+This will be available on the web.

+The learning utility will be a tree or list or something ordered by most to least frequently used packages.